Entertainment & Special Event Insurance — Kelly Insurance Group

 COMMON CONCERT INSURANCE EXCLUSIONS TO KNOW

 Understanding what standard concert insurance does NOT cover is critical to avoiding a denied claim on show day.
-The following exclusions appear frequently in event and entertainment liability policies.
+These exclusions appear frequently in event and entertainment liability policies; always confirm the exact terms on your own policy form.

-ASSAULT & BATTERY (WITHOUT ENDORSEMENT) Standard GL policies exclude A&B claims.
-Fights, altercations, crowd violence, and security-related injuries are uninsured without a specific A&B endorsement.
-This is the most dangerous uninsured gap for hip hop events — and one of KIG's core specialties to address.
+ASSAULT & BATTERY (WITHOUT ENDORSEMENT) Standard GL policies typically exclude A&B claims.
+Fights, altercations, crowd violence, and security-related injuries are usually uninsured without a specific A&B endorsement — the most dangerous uninsured gap for hip hop events, and one of KIG's core specialties to address.

 PYROTECHNICS (WITHOUT ENDORSEMENT) Any use of pyrotechnics, open flame, CO2 cannons, or hazardous special effects must be disclosed and specifically endorsed.
-Non-disclosed pyrotechnics void coverage entirely for any related claim — including fires, burns, or crowd injuries caused by special effects.
+Non-disclosed pyrotechnics can void coverage for any related claim — including fires, burns, or crowd injuries caused by the effects.

-LIQUOR LIABILITY (WITHOUT SEPARATE POLICY) GL policies exclude alcohol-related liability.
-If alcohol is served at your event and a claim arises from an intoxicated patron — on-site injury or post-event DUI — the GL policy will deny coverage.
-Liquor liability must be separately purchased and coordinated with the GL.
+LIQUOR LIABILITY (WITHOUT SEPARATE COVERAGE) GL policies generally exclude alcohol-related liability.
+If alcohol is served and a claim arises from an intoxicated patron — on-site or post-event — the GL policy will typically deny it.
+Liquor liability needs to be arranged separately and coordinated with the GL.

 EXPECTED OR INTENDED INJURY Intentional acts by the insured — or injuries that were expected given the circumstances — are excluded.
-This exclusion is particularly relevant in event contexts where warning signs of a dangerous situation were visible before an incident occurred and no action was taken.
+This is especially relevant where warning signs of a dangerous situation were visible before an incident and no action was taken.

-CONTRACTUAL LIABILITY (ASSUMED UNDER ARTIST AGREEMENTS) Liability assumed under artist performance contracts or venue agreements that exceeds what would otherwise exist at law may not be covered by standard GL.
-Review all contracts with KIG before signing — indemnification clauses in artist riders sometimes attempt to shift significant liability to the promoter.
+CONTRACTUAL LIABILITY ASSUMED IN RIDERS Liability assumed under artist performance contracts or venue agreements that exceeds what would exist at law may not be picked up by a standard GL.
+Review contracts with KIG before signing — indemnification clauses in riders sometimes try to shift significant liability onto the promoter.

-ARTIST NON-APPEARANCE (WITHOUT CANCELLATION POLICY) General Liability does not cover financial losses from event cancellation or artist no-shows.
-A separate Event Cancellation / Non-Appearance policy is required to recover advance costs, deposits, and lost ticket revenue when an artist cancels or fails to perform.
+ARTIST NON-APPEARANCE (WITHOUT CANCELLATION) General liability does not respond to financial losses from cancellation or an artist no-show.
+A separate Event Cancellation / Non-Appearance policy is the line built to recover advance costs, deposits, and lost ticket revenue when an artist cancels or fails to perform.

-WORKERS' COMPENSATION (SEPARATE POLICY REQUIRED) GL policies do not cover employee injuries.
-Event crew, stage hands, security personnel, and production staff are covered only under a separate Workers' Compensation policy.
-Misclassifying employees as independent contractors does not eliminate this obligation.
+WORKERS' COMPENSATION (SEPARATE POLICY) GL policies do not cover employee injuries.
+Event crew, stagehands, security personnel, and production staff are covered only under a separate Workers' Compensation policy.
+Classifying employees as independent contractors does not by itself remove this obligation.

-CYBER & DATA BREACH (SEPARATE POLICY) Ticket sales data breaches, payment processing fraud, and box office system intrusions are excluded from standard event liability policies.
-Organizations with significant online ticket sales should evaluate standalone Cyber Liability coverage alongside their event GL program.
+CYBER & DATA BREACH (SEPARATE POLICY) Ticket-sales data breaches, payment-processing fraud, and box office intrusions are excluded from standard event liability.
+Organizations with significant online sales should evaluate standalone cyber liability alongside their event GL.

 Frequently Asked Questions